Vaishnaviii03/Vaishnaviii03/README.md

 - 1st Rank in IT Branch till 8th semester
 - NPTEL Top 1% in Cyber Security & Privacy (IIT Madras)
+- NPTEL Top 5% in Cloud Computing (IIT Kharagpur)
-- Solved 500+ DSA problems across various platforms
+- Solved 500+ DSA problems on various platforms

 ---

 ### 📫 Connect with Me

-Open to collaborations, internships, and full-time opportunities in **Data Science, Machine Learning, and Full Stack Development**.
+Open to collaborations, internships, and full-time roles in **Data Science, Machine Learning, and Full Stack Development**.
-Reach me via [LinkedIn](https://www.linkedin.com/in/vaishnavi-pandey-2704a5271/) or email at vaishnavipandey7979@gmail.com
+Reach me on [LinkedIn](https://www.linkedin.com/in/vaishnavi-pandey-2704a5271/) or via email at vaishnavipandey7979@gmail.com.

 ---